FelixSchladt/OxideWM/man/src/oxide-config.1.md

 : if no argument is provided, the next layout is chosen

 ## WORKSPACE_ARGS
 Next
-: next initialized workspace with a higher index than the current workspace
+: Next initialized workspace with a higher index than the current workspace.
+If the workspace with the highest index is selected, the index with the lowest index will be selected.

 Previous
-: next initialized workspace with a lower index than the current workspace
+: Next initialized workspace with a lower index than the current workspace.
+If the workspace with the lowest index is selected, the index with the highest index will be selected.

 Next_free
-: next available workspace with a higher index than the current workspace which is not initialized
+: Next available workspace with which is not initialized.
+Gaps in the workspace indices are filled first.

 Index
 : workspace with the given index